Who is DR. BRAD STRAIT?

 As well, I am a husband, a father, a pastor, a counselor, an artist, and a professor.
 I love to write, paint, garden, teach, and take pictures.
 I am always reading, belong to several international academic organizations, and love science, psychology, and spirituality research.
 My expertise is on intimacy–the growing of deep connections–both between people and between people and God.
 I am a hyper-extrovert who gets recharged hanging out with people.
 I love traveling, and have studied, learned from, and laughed with people all over the world.

 I have spoken around the globe on the spiritual life.
-I have a doctorate in theology and serve as Senior Pastor of Cherry Creek Presbyterian Church (EPC) in Englewood, Colorado.
-I teach Leadership and Spiritual Formation at Denver Seminary.
-I also have a degree in Counseling, and have been doing pastoral counseling for twenty-five years.
-I work with all groups of people, specializing in intimacy and relationship issues.
+I have a doctorate in theology and serve as Lead Pastor of Cherry Creek Presbyterian Church in Englewood (Denver), Colorado.
+I teach Leadership, Spiritual Formation, and Pastoral Counseling at Denver Seminary.
+I have advanced degrees in business, theology, and counseling.
+I am a mentor by wiring, and have been doing pastoral counseling for twenty-five years.
+I work with all kinds of people, specializing in intimacy, fear, and relationship issues.

 Even more questions?
 Well, I’ve mentioned my roles–about what I do–but not about how I do what I do.
 Everyone needs a set of standards by which to anchor their compass and set their sails.If you want to know me, read my post: “Strait’s Rules of Living Well.”
 This is how I try to live life, offered with some comments and explanation.